-Manning was released earlier this year by the Indianapolis Colts, the only team for which he's played in his 14-year pro career.
-In the subsequent weeks, the Super Bowl XLI victor -- who has been named the National Football League's Most Valuable Player a record four times -- has been hotly sought after by several teams.
+Manning was released earlier this year by the Indianapolis Colts, the only team for which he’d played in his 14-year pro career.
+In the subsequent weeks, the Super Bowl XLI victor – who has been named the National Football League’s Most Valuable Player a record four times – has been hotly sought after by several teams.

 He did not play during the 2011 season after having surgery to repair a neck injury, and he ended his career with the Colts this month in an emotional news conference.

-On Monday, indications were the Broncos were the only ones negotiating with Manning, deflating several other teams.
+All indications Monday were that the Broncos were the only ones negotiating with the star quarterback, deflating several other teams in the process.
 The Miami Dolphins, Washington Redskins, San Francisco 49ers, Tennessee Titans and Arizona Cardinals were said to be among the others interested in signing Manning.

 Running back Lance Ball wrote “Wow!” on his Twitter feed, while offensive lineman Ryan Clady tweeted, “Yes!!!!!!!!!!!!!!!!!”

 “It makes you think big,” linebacker Robert Ayers told reporters.
 “If you look at [it] historically, the teams that won the Super Bowl are teams with a guy like Ben Roethlisberger and Drew Brees and Eli (Manning) and Aaron Rodgers and all those guys.
 So it definitely makes you confident.”

 Linebacker Joe Mays, who officially signed again with the Broncos on Monday, told CNN affiliate KMGH, “We’re definitely going to go for that Super Bowl ring, and we’re going to do whatever it takes.
 We’ve got the man at quarterback to play for us.”